Team-GhostLand/GhostLand7/README.md

 * Slightly lowered reduction rates (from the default 2x reduction to 1.75x)
 * Reset woodland mansion reduction rates (its set as an example in the file - but since it's an example, it follows the default 2x reduction - but since we changed the defaults, that'd now make mansions even rarer, which is stupid (they are already pretty rare), so we had to change them, as well - and I thougth that if we're changing it anyway, we might as well set it to the vanilla 1x, as the plan is to reset all vanilla rates, anyway)

+### Create Dynamic Lights
+* Disabled LambDynamicLights integration (we're using Sodium Dynamic Lights, so that wouldn't work for us)
+* Enabled vanilla mode (becasue we're not using LambDynamicLights and - with both modes disabled - the mod would literally do nothing)

+### Veinminer
+* No configs were changed - which is very notable because I thought that we'd need to manually get it to cooperate with HT's, but appently they work together by default (chop trees without sneaking, *no Veinminer* (by default) when sneaking)

 ## Things to mention to people
 * See: [Issue](#issues) about entering